lawrde-ce/lawrde-ce/README.md

 My Name is Lawrde Darryle Amancio, a 4th Year Student in Bachelor of Science in Computer Engineering.

 - ⚡ Fun fact: I am a beginner.
-- 🌱 I’m currently learning on learning React
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on making beginner projects
     - Contact me lawrde.ce@outlook.com or darryleamancio195@gmail.com